smtmnfg/NSF-MAP/README.md

 # 6. Additional Experiments on NSF-MAP
 This folder includes additional experimental results of NSF-MAP and ablation Studies.
 The document includes the Mean Squared Errors (MSE) and Root Mean Squared Errors (RMSE) for the sensor values and predicted anomaly labels.
+The folder also includes additional experiments on the process ontology.